biwenquan/Guess-and-Determine-Rebound-2/README.md

 The verification codes are located in the src_verify/ folder.

+128-2_trail: 2-round related-key differentials trails we searched for AES-128.

 The RKDCs search tools codes are located in the search_tools/ folder, these tools need to be extracted into a single file and can be used immediately.

 We also provide code without the solver included, with some additional modifications.